-- Ensure that staff are adequately trained and apply this policy and supplementary procedures professionally and consistently. - Advise individuals and businesses to assist them in complying with their legal duties and obligations. - Provide information about the policy and local standards and make the policy available to the public and businesses and keep it under regular review. - Be impartial and objective, and will not be affected by race, politics, gender, sexual orientation or religious beliefs of any alleged offender, victim or witness. - Normally offer the opportunity of discharging any liability to conviction for less serious environmental offence(s) by issuing a Fixed Penalty Notice. - In instances where an offence has been committed, which cannot be dealt with by means of a Fixed Penalty Notice, for example a breach of the householder's duty of care, a formal caution may be issued as an appropriate alternative to formal prosecution. - Where an alleged offence is enforced by another authority or agency the details will disclosed to that agency for investigation. - Take reasonable steps to recover any additional costs including clearances because of works carried out in default. - Consider the cancellation of penalties and stopping enforcement action where the alleged offender provides evidence of extenuating circumstances. - Use the penalty payment receipts to offset the cost of our environmental enforcement activities.
+- Ensure that staff are adequately trained and apply this policy and supplementary procedures professionally and consistently. - Advise individuals and businesses to assist them in complying with their legal duties and obligations. - Provide information about the policy and local standards and make the policy available to the public and businesses and keep it under regular review. - Be impartial and objective, and will not be affected by race, politics, gender, sexual orientation, religious beliefs or any other protected characteristic of any alleged offender, victim or witness. - Normally offer the opportunity of discharging any liability to conviction for less serious environmental offence(s) by issuing a Fixed Penalty Notice. - In instances where an offence has been committed, which cannot be dealt with by means of a Fixed Penalty Notice, for example a breach of the householder's duty of care, a formal caution may be issued as an appropriate alternative to formal prosecution or where the offence is repeated by a number of times by the same offender. - Where an alleged offence is enforced by another authority or agency the details will disclosed to that agency for investigation. - Take reasonable steps to recover any additional costs including clearances because of works carried out in default. - Consider the cancellation of penalties and stopping enforcement action where the alleged offender provides evidence of extenuating circumstances. - Use the penalty payment receipts to offset the cost of our environmental enforcement activities.